kshehadeh/decay/README.md

 ```

 ## Administrator
 There is also the notion of an administrator.
-The administrator is the person that, if `email_owner` is set but an owner could not be found, will receive the notification emails.
-If `send_admin_report` is true then the administrator will also receive a report of all the files that were checked, their age, which are now considered stale and who the last person to change the file was.
+An administrator is the person who is responsible for the body of documentation being analyzed.
+An admin and an owner can be the same person if there is no specific owner specified for a given document.
+In fact, if a report is requested for 'owners' then the admin is assumed if no owner is specified (see _Reports_ below).

 ## Reports
 There are two types of reports: owner and admin.

+### Owner Report
 The owner report is sent to anyone who is marked as an owner of at least one document that is beginning to decay.
 For example, if there is a folder that looks like this:

 ```